 - Preheat oven to 500 degrees F.

-- In the same cooking pan over high heat, add 1 tablespoon cooking oil and diced onions.
-Followed by marinated chicken thighs.
-Brown chicken on each side for 5 minutes.
-Next add cooked potatoes, coconut milk, turmeric, curry powder and salt.
+- Heat 1 tablespoon or 15 ml vegetable oil in the same pan on medium-high heat.
+Fry diced onions until softened.
+Add in marinated chicken thighs.
+Brown the chicken on each side for 5 minutes.
+Next add cooked potatoes, coconut milk, ground turmeric, curry powder and salt.
 Mix well.

-- Spoon chicken and sauce over fried rice and spread out evenly.
-Sprinkle cheese over top.
-Broil for 5-10 minutes until cheese has melted and browns slightly.
-Enjoy!
+- Spoon the chicken and sauce over fried rice and spread out evenly.
+Sprinkle shredded cheese over top.
+Broil in the oven for 5-10 minutes until cheese has melted and browns slightly, monitoring the process.
+Remove from the oven and serve hot to enjoy!

 Ingredients